CoorsTek: Coors Technical Ceramics Company

 Coors built a $1–2M, 2800–3700 m2 factory in Oak Ridge, TN, in early 1990, known as Coors Technical Ceramics Company (CTCC).
 The 40-employee Oak Ridge plant was considered an extension of Coors' Oklahoma subsidiary, R.I.
-Ceramic Co., with William A. "Woodie" Howe (1942-2006) managing both operations and reporting to John Jenkins, VP and GM of Coors Ceramics Structural Division.
+Ceramic Co., with William A. "Woodie" Howe (1942–2006) managing both operations and reporting to John Jenkins, VP and GM of Coors Ceramics Structural Division.
 Some unspecified Y-12 product lines from Cercom in Vista, CA, were moved to Oak Ridge, along with key employees from Norman.
 The Tennessee location was chosen to take advantage of the technology transfer programs at Oak Ridge National Laboratory's High Temperature Materials Lab.
 Howe, a Coors employee from 1962 to 1999, was promoted to VP of the Structural Products Group in 1996, which included CTCC operations in Tennessee, Oklahoma, California and Texas, and ACI in Arkansas.
-Later in 1996, CTCC acquired HB Company Inc., a manufacturer of petrochemical pump components, giving CTCC additional facilities in Oklahoma City, Odessa, TX, and Red Deer, AB, Canada.
+Later in 1996, CTCC acquired HB Company Inc., a manufacturer of petrochemical pump components, giving CTCC additional facilities in Oklahoma City, Odessa, Texas, and Red Deer, Alberta.

 CoorsTek Medical LLC

 A growing demand for ceramic implantable medical devices led J.B.
 "Brad" Coors (son of Joe Jr.) to open C5 Medical Werks Inc. in western Colorado in 2005 next to CoorsTek's Grand Junction factory that opened in 1975.
 CoorsTek acquired Fort Worth-based Innovative Medical Device Solutions in 2013, and merged the two to create 400-employee CoorsTek Medical LLC, under the direction of Jonathan Coors, son of John.
-CoorsTek Medical had operations in Chandler, AZ, Vandalia, OH, Molalla, OR, Logan, UT and Providence, UT, in addition to Texas and Colorado.
+CoorsTek Medical had operations in Chandler, Arizona, Vandalia, Ohio, Molalla, Oregon, Logan, Utah and Providence, Utah, in addition to Texas and Colorado.
 Products included artificial joints, components for medical machines and implantable screws, rods and plates.
 The 88,000-ft2 former IMDS Vandalia site in suburban Dayton was the largest CoorsTek Medical location with 200 employees.

 The 12-employee, 9000-ft2 Chandler site in suburban Phoenix, begun by IMDS in 2006, was primarily a prototype design and construction operation.
 The former C5MW site produced components for hip and knee joints, disc replacements in spine surgery, seeds for brachytherapy, cochlear implants, neuro-stimulators, neuro-sensors and crowns, bridges, abutments and implants for dental applications.
 The Colorado plant added ceramic injection molding capabilities in 2008.
 CoorsTek Medical was sold to UnitedCoatings Group of Italy in July 2019, and renamed Lincotek Medical S.p.A.